Welcome to the Public Swimming Pools and Spa Program

 The purpose of the Swimming Pool & Spa program is to assure that the citizens and visitors of St. Johns County have a safe swimming environment.
 Swimming facilities include swimming pools, therapy spas, wading pools as well as special water feature attractions such as splash parks.
 Once these facilities are permitted and constructed, our certified Environmental Specialists perform inspections prior to issuance of the operating permit.
 The following pool facilities are inspected by our staff each year:

 DOH-St. Johns Environmental Health offers the following services:

 - Swimming Pool, Water Feature, and Spa Construction Permits & Inspections

 As of April 30, 2012, each local Building Department has the sole authority to issue plan approval and construction approval of public swimming pools.
 The Department of Health is responsible for issuing operation permits.
 OWNER MUST APPLY FOR AND RECEIVE A DOH PERMIT BEFORE OPERATING THE POOL.
 We recommend you contact the Department at least 30 days before the planned opening.

 Permit & Service Fee’s

 Information on Permit & Service Fee’s is available by calling this Service Center.

-Forms are available for pick-up at our Service Center or by visiting the Florida Department of Health Public Swimming Pool Program
+Additional forms are available for pick-up at our Service Center or by visiting the Florida Department of Health Public Swimming Pool Program.

 For more information on rule changes and other hot topics related to this program, please visit the Florida Department of Health’s Public Swimming Pool webpage.